 When to Take Social Security Benefits

-As discussed above, Social Security benefits can be claimed at age 62 but waiting until full retirement age at 67 or even age 70 can result in significantly higher monthly payments.
+As discussed above, it is possible to claim Social Security benefits at age 62.
+That said, waiting until full retirement age at 67 or even age 70 can result in significantly higher monthly payments.
 Retirees should weigh their options carefully, keeping in mind the following:

 - Claiming early at age 62 results in permanently reduced benefits